Jembe/jembe/README.rst

 Python Web Framework for developing modern web applications, build on top of Flask and designed with following goals in mind:

-- Create web apps by combining configurable UI components;
+- Creating web apps by combining configurable UI components;
 - Creating UI component should require writing only Python classes and Jinja2 templates;
 - There should be no need for developer to directly handle or interact with HTTP protocol;
-- Developer can create complex UI interactions with no or minimal use of javascript code;
+- Developer can create complex UI interactions in UI components with no or minimal use of javascript code;

 Official web site https://jembe.io